Introduction

 Define Tachycardia: Understanding Fast Heart Rates

 Tachycardia, defined as a pulse rate exceeding 100 beats per minute in adults, can be a source of concern, particularly for older individuals.
-It may arise from various situations, such as stress, exercise, or excitement, and while it can be a normal response, it might also indicate underlying health issues like arrhythmias or valve disease.
+It may arise from various situations, such as stress, exercise, or excitement, and while it can be a normal response, it might also indicate underlying health issues like heart or valve disease.
 Recognizing common symptoms such as palpitations, dizziness, and fatigue is crucial for elderly patients, as these signs can signal when it’s time to seek medical attention.

 Explore Types of Tachycardia: SVT, VT, and More